igwebstore/igwebstore/README.md

 # igwebstore
 # public repository for files referenced in xxxxxxxx
-# includes distancing tool, Harry's basic alogrithms, and source code for app.
+# includes distancing tool, Harry's BASIC alogrithms, and source code for app.
 add rudimentary comments from staging site